FACULTY

 Library-sourced materials and OER (open educational resources) are free options to students.
 Consider the below options for your required course materials.

-• Your current textbook may not be available as a library-sourced eBook.
-In this case, you may consider an alternative eBook or other material available through the library.
+- Your current textbook may not be available as a library-sourced eBook.
+In this case, you may consider an alternative eBook or other digital material available through the library.
 Alternatively, you may consider OER.

-• OER or open textbooks are designed to be no-cost, openly licensed solutions for course materials.
+- OER are designed to be no-cost, openly licensed solutions for course materials.
 They have flexibility so you may edit or adapt if needed for your course.
 Our librarians can help you identify OER related to your subject area.
 Some common sources for OER are OpenStax and the Open Textbook Library.

 Inform Your Students